Why enroll in our summer programs for teens?

 “The horizon leans forward offering you space to place new steps of change.”
 Maya Angelou

 Get empowered to reach your potential and achieve your goals!
 Through self-awareness activities teens discover things about themselves they didn’t know were inside them.
 They discover the leader in them.
 Improve communication skills, interpersonal skills, and relationships.
-Participate in team building to understand the importance of empathy.
-Teens analyze their strengths, challenges, and interests, and analyze these qualities in others.
-Teens create their vision for who they want to be in the future.
-LEARN MORE
+Learn how to overcome challenges when they arise.
+Teens analyze their strengths, challenges, interests, and analyze these qualities in others.
+They create their vision for who they want to be and design a plan for the future.
+Teens learn the skills they need to be independent and professional in the future.

 New School Year, New You